-What it means to be an introvert, what are the advantages and disadvantages, who makes for better leaders and how society can win by getting the most out of both types.
+In Quiet: The Power of Introverts author Susan Cain explains what it means to be an introvert, what are the advantages and disadvantages, and how society can win by getting the most out of both introverts and extroverts.

 - Bullet Summary

 - Quiet’s Introversion Quiz